-Even though there’s always a huge party going on here, there are quite a few hotels on Bourbon Street where you can escape the madness.
+It’s true, there’s always a huge party going on here, but there are quite a few hotels on Bourbon Street where you can escape the madness.

 For those interested in being near the action but not necessarily right in the middle of it all, there are also plenty of excellent French Quarter hotels nearby.

-In this guide, we’ll take a look at 10 of the best hotels on Bourbon Street (or at least nearby) to help you plan that dream trip to New Orleans.
-But first, let’s learn a bit about the legendary Bourbon Street.
+In this guide, we’ll take a look at 10 of the best hotels on Bourbon Street (and nearby) to help you plan that dream trip to New Orleans.

 Table of Contents